 EXCLUSIVE: You can watch Matt talk about his book, School & College Curriculum Design 1: Intent, for the World Education Summit, ahead of the event, exclusively here:

-Matt is leading a two-day seminar on Crisis Management in Schools for Inside Government on 26 and 27 May.
-Details: insidegovernment.co.uk/event/crisis-management-in-schools/
+Matt is leading a two-day seminar on Crisis Management in Schools for Inside Government.
+Details: insidegovernment.co.uk/event/crisis-management-in-schools/ This event is being rescheduled for 2021/22.

 Read the blog